 Liqid is excited today to discuss the details of our ongoing work with Orange Silicon Valley (OrangeSV) to deliver one of the industry’s fastest, most and adaptive data center-scale performance for AI workloads!

-These new results build on earlier work by OrangeSV and Liqid focused on pooling GPU resources via Liqid composable software (See OrangeSV’s Blog Entry on its work with Liqid one of the world’s first adaptive AI supercomputing blocks with a Liqid heart).
+These new results build on earlier work by OrangeSV and Liqid focused on pooling GPU resources via Liqid composable software (See OrangeSV’s Medium article on its work with Liqid one of the world’s first adaptive AI supercomputing blocks with a Liqid heart).

 Their previous work demonstrated Liqid’s ability to compose a multi-GPU, single-node supercomputer, utilizing any off-the-shelf server and NVIDIA RTX 8000 GPUs.
 Last year, the composable system powered by Liqid Matrix achieved one of the fastest Imagenet deep learning performance benchmarks ever documented.

 Building upon that achievement, OrangeSV and Liqid recently delivered new single-server performance results that continue to demonstrate the superior performance for AI workloads.

 Natural Language Processing: OrangeSV and Liqid take AI training to the next level with CDI

 This time OrangeSV obtained NVIDIA A100 GPUs from NVIDIA and a Liqid PCIe Gen 4.0 composable Infrastructure stack and Liqid Matrix composable software.

 Working Liqid and Orange’s in-house Innovation Data & AI team, OrangeSV conducted natural language processing (NPL) training with a standardized English-to-German translation task.
 The OrangeSV team used Facebook AI’s fairsec language model tool, which is powered by Transformer by PyTorch.
 The open source framework for accelerated machine learning developed by the social media company is considered the state-of-the-art for AI+ML architectures.